JIA-0302/TipTracker/README.md

 ### Installation Guide
 1. Start the MySQL server.
     - If using Docker, simply run `docker-compose up` from the root directory.
 This will start the database locally.
     - If using MySQL directly, verify in the Task Manager that it is running.
-If not, you can run the open `\bin\mysqld` file on the installation directory.
-For more instructions on running the database, view [here](https://dev.mysql.com/doc/refman/8.0/en/windows-start-command-line.html)
+If not, you can open `\bin\mysqld` file on the installation directory.
+For more instructions on running the database, view [here](https://dev.mysql.com/doc/refman/8.0/en/windows-start-command-line.html).

 2. Setup the database schema
     - **NOTE:** This step can be run only once.
 If you already setup the schema previously, no action is needed.